codesections/d5/README.md

 That's a fair point, and what I am attempting to get at by calling it "DIY".
 If you want to call it "self-hosted remote IP address retrieval", I won't argue with you.
-But that doesn't roll of the tongue quite as well.
+But that doesn't roll off the tongue quite as well.

-##### Why the name d5?
+#### Why the name d5?
 I notice that "DIY Dynamic DNS" only has three Ds.

 Well, mostly because I want to avoid name collision with [d3.js](https://d3js.org/), the JavaScript data-visualization library.
 But if